Follow us on Facebook at Trafford Cats Protection

 We do have to disappoint some people who get in touch for kittens or juveniles, as on visits the roads nearby and the traffic are noted.

-We do try to limit the risk factor because so many juveniles and young cats are hit by cars usually fatally.
+We do try to limit the risk factors because so many juveniles and young cats are hit by cars usually fatally.

 It is a disappointment, but some people listen to our advice and give homes to those more suitable to their environment, and hopefully long contented lives.